rdguez-mariano/rdguez-mariano.github.io/pages/imas.md

 </center>

-#### Estimating transition tilt tolerances (Matlab code and C++ code)
+### Estimating transition tilt tolerances
-In order to estimate the transition tilt tolerance of a SIIM-Matcher, the following file contains a set of matlab functions and other auxiliary files: <center><a href="/data/imas/tilt_tolerance.zip">tilt_tolerance.zip</a></center>
+In order to estimate the transition tilt tolerance of a SIIM-Matcher,a set of MATLAB functions in our **Tester source code** may be used.

 The tester already comes with the image data base proposed in this paper.
-They are called upon by *"tolerance_tests.m"* which in fact calls all images inside the folder *image_BD*.
+They are called upon by **"tolerance_tests_SIIMS.m"** which in fact calls all images inside the folder *image_BD*.
 Feel free to modify this folder if you want to change the image data set.
-These series of test depend on the function *"perform_tilt_on_image.m"* which is in fact a C++ function that will be automatically compiled with MEX (the matlab c++ compiler).
+These series of test will also run the function **"perform_tilt_on_image.m"** which is in fact a C++ function that will be automatically compiled with MEX (the matlab c++ compiler).

-##### Preparing the tester
+#### (Optional)  Preparing an external tester

 Put the SIIM-Matcher you would like to test inside the folder **siim-matcher** and under the name **main**.
-In order to well handle your SIIM-Matcher, please modify the `% EXECUTION OF THE SIIM-MATCHER` part inside the file *"tolerance_tests.m"*.
-The idea is to run your matcher follow by an Homography filter (like RANSAC Homography or ORSA Homography) for the pair of matlab generated images
+In order to well handle your SIIM-Matcher, please modify the `% EXECUTION OF THE SIIM-MATCHER` part inside the file **"tolerance_tests_SIIMS.m"**.
+The idea is to run your matcher follow by an Homography filter (like USAC Homography or ORSA Homography) for the pair of matlab generated images

 <center> <em>siim-matcher/im1.png</em>  and  <em>siim-matcher/im2.png</em>, </center>

 and return the number of matches to the variable `num_matches`.

-##### Executing the tester in MATLAB
+#### Executing the tester in MATLAB

 The figures and test in this paper were obtained by executing the following code for each of the SIIM-Matchers (SIFT, RootSIFT, SURF, FREAK, AKAZE, BRISK, ORB, BRIEF, LATCH).